djsutherland/anaconda-worker-osx/README.md

 Vagrant configuration to set up an OSX worker for your anaconda.org build queue.

-OSX box via [Andrew/Drygavagrant-box-osx](https://github.com/AndrewDryga/vagrant-box-osx).
+OSX box for Virtualbox via [AndrewDryga/vagrant-box-osx](https://github.com/AndrewDryga/vagrant-box-osx).
 Licensing terms allow you to run this only on Apple hardware.

 Setup: